Neal Street's 'A' icon

-After sell-out runs at both Chichester Festival Theatre and the Royal Court Theatre, Neal Street Productions brought Enron to the Noël Coward Theatre in the West End in 2010.
+After sell-out runs at both Chichester Festival Theatre and the Royal Court Theatre, Neal Street co-produced the transfer of Enron with Playful Productions to the Noël Coward Theatre in the West End in 2010.
 Lucy Prebble's groundbreaking play was directed by Rupert Goold and garnered huge critical acclaim and numerous awards including Best Director at both the Olivier Awards and the Evening Standard Awards.

 Following its record-breaking West End season, Enron transferred to the Broadhurst Theatre, Broadway for a limited run in April 2010.